Recent advances for quantum classifiers: Introduction

-In parallel to the theoretical development, stimulating progress has also been made in the experimental side \cite{Li2015Experimental,Schuld2017Implementing,Blank2020Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental,Cai2015Entanglement}.
-For example, short after the theoretical proposal of the quantum support vector machines and quantum nearest neighbor algorithms, in Refs. \cite{Li2015Experimental,Cai2015Entanglement} the authors have successfully demonstrated their proof-of-principle experiments.
-More recently, both the kernel based classifications \cite{Havlicek2019Supervised} and the estimation of kernel matrices \cite{Bartkiewicz2020Experimental,Havlicek2019Supervised} have been implemented on the optical and superconducting platforms, respectively.
+In parallel to the theoretical development, stimulating progress has also been made in the experimental side \cite{Li2015Experimental,Schuld2017Implementing,Blank2020Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental,Cai2015Entanglement,Johri2021Nearest,Peters2021Machine,Haug2021Largescale}.
+For example, short after the theoretical proposal of the quantum support vector machines and quantum nearest neighbor algorithms, in Refs. \cite{Li2015Experimental,Cai2015Entanglement,Johri2021Nearest} the authors have successfully demonstrated the proof-of-principle experiments.
+With the commercially available quantum annealers from D-Wave Systems \cite{Johnson2011Quantum,Jones2013Google,Lanting2014Entanglement,Venegas-Andraca2018Crossdisciplinary}, the quantum annealing based classifiers have also been developed and applied to a variety of tasks.
+More recently, both the variational quantum classifier \cite{Havlicek2019Supervised} and the estimation of kernel matrices \cite{Bartkiewicz2020Experimental,Havlicek2019Supervised,Peters2021Machine,Haug2021Largescale} have been experimentally implemented.
 These quantum experiments may be carried out with higher accuracy and at a lower cost with the development of quantum devices.
-And by that time, more practical quantum classifiers might be implemented and it is appealing to see some of them served in commercial applications.
+And by that time, more practical quantum classifiers might be implemented, and it is appealing to see some of them served in commercial applications.

 This review is organized as follows.
 In Section $2$, we will introduce some important algorithms and models for quantum classifiers.
-This section can be divided into several subsections including the quantum support vector machines, quantum decision tree, quantum nearest neighbors algorithms, and variational quantum classifiers.
+This section can be divided into several subsections including the quantum support vector machines, quantum decision tree, quantum nearest neighbors algorithms, quantum annealing based classifiers, and variational quantum classifiers.
 To better present these advances, we will introduce some relevant classical concepts first and then focus on the quantum models.
-In addition to the theoretical progresses, the experimental advances will be reviewed in Section $3$.
+In addition to the theoretical progress, the experimental advances will be reviewed in Section $3$.
 In the last section, we will summarize this review and give an outlook for the future research.